 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its liquid financial assets including cash and cash equivalents.
-Management believes that the credit risk concentration with respect to these instruments is remote as they primarily consist of amounts on deposit with a major financial institution.
+Management believes that the credit risk with respect to these instruments is remote as they primarily consist of amounts on deposit with a major financial institution.

-At September 30, 2022 and 2021, the Company's maximum exposure to credit risk was its cash and cash equivalents balance of \$21,560,561 and \$31,218,582, respectively.
+At September 30, 2023 and 2022, the Company's maximum exposure to credit risk was its cash and cash equivalents balance of \$7,649,711 and \$21,560,561, respectively.